 It’s been twelve years since I published the “Life Experiences Bingo” sheet I’ve used for breaking the ice at the various Christmas parties we’ve hosted over the course of our marriage, but it remains one of my most popular posts, especially in the month of December.

 Of course, as homeschoolers, my kids have the same handful of students in their “class” every year — their siblings! — and they already know each other pretty well by this time.
-But we do participate in co-ops and extra-curricular group activities, and this ice breaker bingo is a fun way to meet new people in those settings.
+But we do participate in co-ops and extra-curricular group activities.
+And this ice breaker bingo is a fun way to meet new people in those settings.

 It can be played several ways.
 If the group is small, students can mark the squares on their own paper that are true of them, then compare notes when one gets a bingo.